Feminist Perspectives on Rape

 - Related Entries

 Virtually all feminist thinking about rape shares several underlying themes.
 First among these is feminists' emphasis on “breaking the silence” around rape.
 Feminist thought and activism have challenged the myth that rape is rare and exceptional, showing that it is in fact a common experience in the lives of girls and women.
 In recent decades, this awareness emerged in feminist “speakouts” and consciousness-raising groups, where women shared their experiences of rape and other forms of abuse.
-It has now been amply confirmed by research: according to one study of 16,000 Americans, 17.6% of women report having been victims of rape or attempted rape at some time in their lives (Tjaden and Thoennes, 2000).
-Of these women, 54% were under age eighteen when they were first raped, and these women were twice as likely to report having been raped as adults.
-Indeed, many women suffer multiple rapes in their lives: among those who reported having been raped in the past year, the average number of rapes per woman during that time period was 2.9.
+It has now been amply confirmed by research: according to one study of over 16,000 Americans, 18.3% of women report having been victims of rape or attempted rape at some time in their lives (Black et al., 2011).
+Of these women, 42.2% were under age eighteen when they were first raped; an earlier study showed that these women were twice as likely to report having been raped as adults (Tjaden and Thoennes, 2000).
+Indeed, many women suffer multiple rapes in their lives: in the same earlier study, among those who reported having been raped in the past year, the average number of rapes per woman during that time period was 2.9.

 An accurate estimate of rape's frequency requires a clear understanding of rape itself and of the varied circumstances in which it occurs.
 Often contributing to the underestimation of rape's frequency is a narrow and stereotypical conception of what rape is: for instance, the image of a stranger jumping out from behind the bushes, brandishing a weapon at a woman he has never seen before.
 While such rapes do occur, the great majority of rapes are committed by a man or men known to the victim: dates, relatives, friends, bosses, husbands, neighbors, co-workers, and more.
 (For this reason, again contrary to stereotype, most rapes are intraracial.)
-In the study mentioned above, of those women raped as adults, only 16.7% were raped by strangers; 61.9% were raped by a current or former spouse, cohabiting partner, boyfriend, or date, 21.3% by an acquaintance, and 6.5% by a relative.
+In the study of over 16,000 Americans mentioned above, 51.1% of female victims were raped by an intimate partner, and 40.8% by an acquaintance (Black et al., 2011).
 Remarkably few assailants are punished: with estimated U.S. state conviction rates of two to nine percent of total rapes (Kim 2012, 264), “ninety-four to ninety-eight percent of total rapists and approximately eighty-four percent of reported rapists go free” (Kim 2012, 272).

 Perhaps the most basic challenge that feminists have posed to traditional views of rape lies in the recognition of rape as a crime against the victim herself.
 For much of recorded history women were the property of men, with their value as property measured largely by their sexual “purity.”
 In this context, rape was regarded as a property crime against a woman's husband or father (Burgess-Jackson 1996, 44-49).
 A raped woman or girl was less valuable as property, and penalties for rape often involved fines or other compensation paid to her husband or father (Burgess-Jackson 1996, 68).
 The marital rape exemption in law, which survived in the U.S. into the 1990's, is clearly a remnant of this approach, assuming as it does that no crime is committed when a man forces intercourse upon his wife, since she is his own property; the property status of enslaved African-American women was also thought to entitle their owners to the women's unrestricted sexual use.
 A further corollary of this view was that women who were not the private property of any individual man—for instance, prostitutes—were unrapeable, or at least that no one important was harmed by their rape (Dworkin 1997, 196–202, Burgess-Jackson 1996, 46-47, 69).
 Given this entrenched historical and cultural legacy, feminists' redefinition of ‘rape’ as a crime against the woman herself is nothing short of revolutionary.